 Article IV: Board of Directors, Officers of Corporation, Committees and National Rules Interpreter.

-Sec l: All members in good standing will be able to vote, at the National, on Board of Directors and State Representatives.
+Sec l: All members in good standing will be able to vote, at the Nationals, on Board of Directors and State Representatives.
 Each state will have a State Representative elected by the members within that state.
 The Board of Directors is elected, after the term of organization, by the total membership.

 Sec 2: Board of Directors will be duly elected by the total membership and they will serve for three (3) years with the opportunity to be re-elected.
 The Board of Directors will by majority vote elect a President- Chairman of the Board, Vice President, Secretary and Treasurer and shall be elected by the Board to serve a term of three (3) years.
 Election of board of directors will be held by ballot the week of the national finals.
 Restrictions for electing board members are: Must have been a member of UFTA for (3) three consecutive years, and not been on probation the previous (5) five years.